 Some treatments can affect the taste and smell of foods.
-Chemotherapy and targeted therapy drugs can change the taste receptors in the mouth.
+Chemotherapy, targeted therapy and immunotherapy drugs can change the mouth's taste receptors.
 Radiation therapy or surgery to the head, neck and mouth area can damage the salivary glands and tastebuds on the tongue.
 Food may taste bitter or metallic, or may not have as much flavour as before.

 It's common to have changes in taste during treatment and for a short time afterwards.
-People with cancer often say, "All food tastes the same", "Food tastes like cardboard", "Food tastes metallic", or "I no longer like the taste of my favourite food".
+People with cancer often say, "All food tastes the same", "Food tastes like cardboard", "Food tastes metallic" or "I no longer like the taste of my favourite food".
 It may take several months for your sense of taste to return to normal.
 In some cases, taste changes may be permanent.